unitedastronomer/E1-572G-Hackintosh/.docs/ISSUES.md

 ### What's not working?
 - Bluetooth
   - Atheros BT are unsupported on Monterey and newer.
 However if you wish to use Bluetooth, figure it out on your own.
-If you wish to use BT theough dongle or another card, disable the kernel patch in the config.plist that disables entire BT stack entirely.
+If you wish to use BT dongle or another card, disable the kernel patch in the config.plist that disables entire BT stack entirely.
 - Airport features
 	- If you need these features, replace card with **BCM94360HMB** and stay on macOS 11.x — most airport features do not work on this card starting macOS 12.x.
 		- This laptop uses mPCIe slot for the Wi-Fi Card